IBM/ansible-powervc/docs/source/index.rst

 Author Information
 ==================

-This Ansible collection is maintained by the IBM Power VIOS development team.
+This Ansible collection is maintained by the IBM PowerVC development team.

 .. toctree::
    :maxdepth: 2